 36 Katrina J. Larkin, The Eschatology of Second Zechariah: A Study of the Formation of a Mantological Wisdom Anthology, CBET 6 (Kampen: Kok, 1994), 159, links the image here to that of the angelic presence leading the people in the Exodus (Exod 14:19) and to the angel who defended Jerusalem against Sennacherib (2 Kgs 19:35); cf. G. Gaide, Jérusalem, voici ton roi: Commentaire de Zacharie 9-14, LD 49 (Paris: Cerf, 1968), 126-27.
-She also, however, does note that in 2 Sam 14:20 the comparison of David with a utility is related to his wisdom and omniscience, citing then P. A. H. de Boer, "The Counsellor," in Wisdom in Israel and in the Ancient Near East, ed.
-Martin Noth and D. Winton Thomas, VTSup 17 (Leiden: Brill, 1955), 42-71 (57), who "notes that 'security, victory, recovery and salvation are the effects aimed at by counsel,' and that counsel is a decision which determines the future.
+She also, however, does note that in 2 Sam 14:20 the comparison of David with a sirelated to his wisdom and omniscience, citing then P. A. H. de Boer, "The Counsellor," in Wisdom in Israel and in the Ancient Near East, ed.
+Martin Noth and D. Winton Thomas, VTSup 17 (Leiden: Brill, 1955), 42-71 (57), who "notes that 'security, victory, recovery and salvation are the effects aimed at by counsel," and that counsel is a decision which determines the future.
 It may even be considered as synonymous with an oracle, the word of the prophet or of the priest."
-This final link is inappropriate since in this context, the mathematical and wise counsel.
+This final link is inappropriate since in this context, the rother was proposed as specifically leading the people, which suggests military leadership, rather than wise counsel.